karth1ksr/Neural-machine-translator-for-French-to-English/README.md

 Install the required dependencies by running pip install -r requirements.txt.

-Run the provided code to preprocess the data, train the model, and evaluate its performance.
+Run the Translator.ipynb to preprocess the data, train the model, and evaluate its performance.

 Adjust hyperparameters and experiment with model configurations to optimize performance.